 - problem definition

 - discussion of policy alternatives

 - a discussion of the implications for policy and practice

 To make the brief easier for policy makers to skim, authors should use headers and sub-headers to highlight key points and to index the information provided in the brief.
 Where possible, authors should use tables and figures to make key points and/or synthesize information.
 To avoid bogging down readers, authors should place any technical discussion of methods in table notes or in an Appendix.
+Appendices will be posted online.
 Authors should avoid footnotes to the extent possible.
 The style of a policy brief should be simple and direct.
 Authors should limit the use of passive voice, avoid sentences with many clauses, and avoid excessive use of adverbs and transitional terms like “for the most part,” "however," "in addition", etc.

 Education Finance and Policy uses a single anonymized review process; reviewers know the identities of the authors, but reviewers should only interact directly with the editors and their reviews are submitted anonymously to authors.